joepie91/nzbspider/README.md

 Note that these searches are run against your own database, not directly against the NZB indexing sites!
 You'll still need a list of valid release names pre-filled in your database.

+Using `--limit` you can override the default limit of matched results.
+The default is the 250 newest results.

 ## Notes